-- On the Work Order Types page (Administration > General Configuration > Configuration Menu > General > Work Orders and Departments > Work Order Types), select Actions > Manage Statuses in the row actions list for a specific work order type.
+- On the Work Order Types page (Configuration Menu > General > Work Orders and Departments > Work Order Types), select Manage Statuses in the row actions list for a specific work order type.
 The Work Order Type Statuses page appears.

 Work Order Type Statuses Page

-- On the Work Order Type Statuses page, click Add Status.
-The Add Status dialog box opens.
+- On the Work Order Type Statuses page, select Add Status.

 To configure departments, you must have the following role:

 - General System Administrator

 A department is an area of a library that handles a work order, such as receiving purchased material or binding and fixing worn items.
 Operators can be associated with a specific department, and certain activities can be configured to be performed only at specific departments.
 You configure departments on the Department List page (Configuration Menu > General > Work Orders and Departments > Work Order Departments).